 Take Control publisher Joe Kissell has written more than 60 books about technology, including many popular Take Control books.
 He also runs Interesting Thing of the Day and is a contributing editor of TidBITS and a senior contributor to Macworld.

 Josh Centers is the managing editor of TidBITS and a freelance writer who has written for Macworld, the Magazine, Boing Boing, and the Sweethome.
-He has been featured on Daring Fireball, the Loop, TUAW, and Scientific American, and is a frequent guest on MacVoices and the Tech Night Owl.
+He has been featured on Daring Fireball, the Loop, TUAW, and Scientific American, and is a frequent guest on MacVoices.
 He lives in Tennessee with his wife, Hannah, and their two children.

 Karen G. Anderson is a former magazine editor and arts writer who worked for 6 years at Apple—initially as a writer for the iReview webzine, and later as a writer for the iTunes Music Store, producer for Apple’s iCards, and managing editor of .Mac (the forerunner of MobileMe).